 More than that, smart contracts enable companies to know where parts have been sourced, what companies were involved in making the product, and how the product moved from one end of the supply chain to the other.

 This strengthens partnerships between companies working on the product and supplying parts for it.
 Each of their contributions is recorded as its own entry on the blockchain, tracked and documented over time.

 The Future of Smart Contracts

-A tremendous amount of brainpower (aka people) are thinking about and solving blockchain roadblocks.
-Every day, every week, every month we’re seeing fascinating new developments in smart contracts.
+A tremendous amount of brainpower (aka people) is thinking about and solving blockchain roadblocks.
+Every day, every week, and month, we are seeing fascinating new developments in smart contracts.